 Let's be straight about this - there is no such thing as a cheap hotel in Venice itself.
 They're all expensive.
-If you want to know just how expensive they can be take a look at our review of the
+If you want to know just how expensive they can be take a look at our review of the Hotel Danieli as an example.

 The reality is that everyone wants to go to Venice, and hoteliers often think they can either charge the earth, or charge less for a very low quality of service.